Understanding How Assets Get Divided In Divorce

 Safeguarding Your Interests During Asset Division in Divorce

-As your attorneys in a contentious divorce, Younce, Vtipil, Baznik & Banks would investigate to try to develop an accurate picture of your spouse’s assets as well as any financial fault that should be considered by the court.
+As your divorce attorneys, Younce, Vtipil, Baznik & Banks would investigate to try to develop an accurate picture of your spouse’s assets as well as any financial fault that should be considered by the court.
 We would identify and document the value of personal property, real estate, financial holdings, and other assets accumulated during the marriage.
 When necessary, we work with specialized investigators, such as forensic accountants, who can uncover hidden assets or missing money.

 We would ensure that the court understood your abilities and needs and your spouse’s capability to either assist you or to meet their own needs and obligations without your assistance.
 We would have documentation and verbal arguments ready to ensure the equitable distribution of marital property is reasonable and does not cause you financial harm.